-We do not share information about you with any third party without your consent unless the law and our polices allow us to do so.
+We do not share information about your child with any third party unless the law and our policies allow us to do so.

-Where it is legally required, or necessary (and complies with UK data protection law) we may share information about you with:
+Where it is legally required, or necessary (and complies with UK data protection law) we may share information about pupils with:

-- Schools/academies that you attend either before you join us or after leaving us; to assist them in discharging their legal duties. - Our local authority; to meet our legal obligations such as safeguarding concerns and exclusions - Other local authorities; to share information if you should move out of the area - The Department for Education (DfE); for statutory returns - Your family and representatives; in order to confirm attendance/registration at school and query or check accuracy of data they have provided. - Auditors: to ensure schools are accessing all funding due to them and to comply with legislation such as the Academes Handbook. - Educators and examining bodies to support pupil eLearning and assessment - Our regulator Ofsted - Survey and research organisations - Our youth support services provider
+• Schools/academies that the pupil's attend after leaving us; to assist them in discharging their legal duties.

-- Financial organisations - Security organisations - Health Authorities; to assist them in discharging their legal duties - Health and welfare organisations - Professional advisers and consultants - Charities and voluntary organisation - Police forces, courts and tribunals - School nurses; to assist them in discharging their legal duties - Suppliers and service providers to enable them to provide the service we have contracted them for.
-For example: - Outsourced provider for school meals and allergy control Sodexo, School Food United, Blue Runner. - Outsourced provider for Management Information System which stores pupil data - Arbor - ✓ Outsourced provider for educational visits, first aid and administration of medicine records - Evolve - ✓ Outsourced provider for safeguarding monitoring of all pupils CPOMs
+- Our local authority; to meet our legal obligations such as safeguarding concerns and exclusions - Other local authorities; to share information if you should move out of the area - The Department for Education (DfE); for statutory returns - The pupil's family and representatives; in order to confirm attendance/registration at school and query or check accuracy of data. - Auditors: to ensure schools are accessing all funding due to them and to comply with legislation such as the Academes Handbook. - Educators and examining bodies to support pupil eLearning and assessment - Our regulator Ofsted - Survey and research organisations - Our youth support services provider - Financial organisations - Security organisations - Health Authorities; to assist them in discharging their legal duties - Health and welfare organisations - Professional advisers and consultants - Charities and voluntary organisations - Police forces, courts and tribunals - Schools nurses; to assist them in discharging their legal duties - Suppliers and service providers to enable them to provide the service we have contracted them for.
+For example: - ✓ Outsourced provider for school meals and allergy control Sodexo, School Food United, Blue Runner. - ✓ Outsourced provider for Management Information System which stores pupil, parent and staff data - Arbor - ✓ Outsourced provider for educational visits, first aid and administration of medicine records Evolve - ✓ Outsourced provider for assessment tracking Fischer Family Trust - ✓ Outsourced provider for safeguarding monitoring of all pupils CPOMS - ✓ Outsourced provider for filtering and monitoring Smoothwall